ccjustin/mnportal/README.md

 ## Introduction

 MNPortal is an internal tool in development for Michigan Neuroprosthetics, an organization at the University of Michigan focused on developing affordable prosthetics for children.
+The most updated version can be seen at (https://github.com/MichiganNeuroProsthetics/)

 This is baesd off of a boilerplate hybrid Next.js + Python app from Vercel that uses Next.js as the frontend and Flask as the API backend.

 ## Structure